bill-mca/cybernetic-stream-table/task-list.md

  - Test and set the slope of the table (will use car jacks)
  - A pole to elevate the RPi above the table
  - A set of images to train the colour recognition algorithm
+ - A script that takes an image and returns the number of yellow objects in frame

 ## To Build
  - *(time estimate) Description*